ministryofjustice/intranet/smoke-tests/README.md

 ## Installing Locally

 These are standard cucumber features written in Ruby.
-They will run on version of ruby back to `2.2.2`.
-Optimally, however, they should be configured to run under `2.4.1` or higher.
+They will run on any version of ruby back to `2.2.2`.
+Optimally, however, they should be configured to run under `2.5.0` or higher.

 To install current Rubies and set up tests to run locally on OSX: